 Exploring Ipoh while on an impromptu heritage walk, I had my doubts on how such a sleepy town could actually be the 3rd largest city in Malaysia.
 Seeing Ipoh for the first time, I felt like I had stepped into a bygone era when people still traveled by rickshaws and opium dens were the order of the day inside the many Peranakan-style shophouses.
 The quietness of the old town’s streets coupled with the charming but crumbling colonial architecture only seemed to add to the allure.

 I continued exploring the old town, where it became clear to me after some time how Ipoh is such a treasure trove of heritage buildings.
 I am no architect but I pretty much saw many architectural styles represented in this city.
 Certain parts of Ipoh harkened images of Singapore’s ethnic quarters sans the squeaky-clean finishing.
 Ipoh’s shophouses, looking more rough on the outside, give off a rather romantic vibe.
 I have personally visited Ipoh twice, first time in 2013 and again 6 years later.
 In my second visit, I saw a much different Ipoh.
 The colonial buildings were still there but I saw quite a number with a new look, reused as shops, museums or cafes.
 One example is the Han Chin Pet Soo.
 It was not used for commercial purposes back in 2013 but has since been converted into a museum about Ipoh’s heritage.

-Aside from the colonial architecture, Ipoh is of course also known for its street food.
-For that, we ventured to the New Town which was similarly filled with old shophouses but it’s considered new as it was developed only later on in the 20th century during the tin mining boom.
-But that’s where the similarities end.

-The new town is a lot more vibrant and busier with greater foot and car traffic.
+The new town is less touristy and you’ll find more locals going about their daily business.
 At night, the block from Jalan Theatre and Jalan Yau Tet Shin is pedestrianized for street dining and some night markets.
 People from as far as Kuala Lumpur seem to flock here as well to taste local delicacies such as chicken with bean sprouts, the classic Ipoh hor fun (flat noodles), hong piah (fragrant biscuits) and pomelo.
 I ate the city’s famous bean sprout chicken at Lou Wong ( Dato Tahil Azar Road, daily 10:30AM to 10PM).